Computer Story for Curious Builders

 Custom chips and generative tools

-Specialized chips sped up laptops and data centers, while generative AI pushed demand for compute even higher.
+All-in-one chips hushed laptops and sped up data centers, while generative AI ignited a new appetite for compute.

 Source Library